openstack/keystone/doc/source/admin/token-provider.rst

  ``[token] driver`` option), but do not require any extra configuration or setup.

-PKI and PKIZ
- ``pki`` and ``pkiz`` tokens can be validated offline, without making HTTP calls to keystone.
-However, this format requires that certificates be installed and distributed to facilitate signing tokens and later validating those signatures.

 Fernet
  ``fernet`` tokens do not need to be persisted at all, but require that you run ``keystone-manage fernet_setup`` (also see the